-When introducing a new concepts such as vectors, real life examples assist in the learning process.
+When introducing a new concept such as vectors, real life examples assist in the learning process.
 A real life example of a vector is an analog clock.

 Analog clocks have hands to represent time.
 These hands could also represent vectors.
 The hands much like vectors have different lengths or magnitudes.
 The hands also have different directions just like the vector.